robipozzi/windfire-raspberry/README.md

 General instructions on how to install and uninstall Docker on Raspberry Pi boxes are available at https://phoenixnap.com/kb/docker-on-raspberry-pi.

+## Projects
+I use Raspberry in some projects I develop for fun.

-## Home Automation project
+### Home Automation project
-Raspberry is also used for sensors that I use in a side project I am developing for fun; see https://github.com/robipozzi/windfire-home-automation
+This is a side project that I am developing to handle sensors for various Home Automation tasks; see https://github.com/robipozzi/windfire-home-automation

 ## References
 I wrote a more extensive article on how to use Ansible to automate various installation, configuration and application deployment tasks on Raspberry Pi, you can read it at the link here *https://bit.ly/3b13V9h*.